petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/introduction-to-workflow.md

 ## Building a Workflow

-Workflow allows users to build more complex workflows that can have multiple reviewers and approvers.
+You can build more complex workflows with multiple reviewers and approvers.
 Learn how to build an effective workflow:

 - [Crafting Review Processes in XML](./developer-guide/crafting-xml-workflow-definitions.md)
 - [Visually Designing Review Processes](./designing-and-managing-workflows/workflow-designer/workflow-designer-overview.md) (Subscriber)